PSPDFKit/PSPDFKit-Cordova/docs/android/README.md

 src/app/app.component.ts(31,21): error TS2304: Cannot find name 'PSPDFKit'.
 ```

-Since TypeScript is a type-safe language, and the `Cordova-Android` plugin is written for JavaScript, you need to manually define the `PSPDFKit` type inside your application.
+Since TypeScript is a type-safe language, and the `PSPDFKit-Cordova` plugin is written for JavaScript, you need to manually define the `PSPDFKit` type inside your application.
 The easiest way to do this is to add following line to your `app.components.ts` file, or any other suitable TypeScript file in your app:

 ```typescript
 // import statements should go first